pablodecm/paper-inferno/paper/paper.md

 $$
 p(\boldsymbol{x}| \mu, \lambda) = (1-\mu) f_b(\boldsymbol{x} | \lambda) + \mu f_s(\boldsymbol{x})
 $${#eq:mixture_eq}
-where $\mu$ is parameter corresponding to the mixture weight for the signal and consequently $(1-\mu)$ is the mixture weight for the background.
+where $\mu$ is the parameter corresponding to the mixture weight for the signal and consequently $(1-\mu)$ is the mixture weight for the background.

 Let us assume that we want to carry out inference based on $n$ i.i.d. observations, such that $\mathbb{E}[n_s]=\mu n$ observations of signal and $\mathbb{E}[n_b] = (1-\mu)n$ observations of background are expected, respectively.
 While the mixture model
-parametrisation shown in [@Eq:mixture_eq] is correct, the underlying model could also give information on the expected number of observations as a function of the model parameters.
+parametrisation shown in [@Eq:mixture_eq] is correct as is, the underlying model could also give information on the expected number of observations as a function of the model parameters.
 In this toy problem, we consider a case where the underlying model predicts that the total number of observations are Poisson distributed with a mean $\nu s+b$, where $s$ and $b$ are the expected number of signal